stalniy/casl/docs-src/src/content/pages/advanced/typescript/en.md

 Moreover, the same behavior also works in complementary packages!
 So, you will get hints for React's `Can` component, Vue's `$can` function, Mongoose's plugins and others.

-> To learn more, read about the complementary package for your framework
+> To learn more, read docs for a complementary package for of your choice

 But even this is not the end and you can go even further!